Linuxfabrik/monitoring-plugins/README.rst

 This Enterprise Class Check Plugin Collection offers a package of more than a hundred Python-based, Nagios-compatible check plugins for Icinga, Naemon, Nagios, OP5, Shinken, Sensu and other monitoring applications.
 Each plugin is a stand-alone command line tool that provides a specific type of verification.
 Typically, your monitoring software will run these check plugins to determine the current status of hosts and services on your network.

-These monitoring check plugins
+The check plugins run on

-* are only written in Python (your main system language on RHEL / CentOS)
-* ensure easy access to the source code
-* are fast, reliable and use as few system resources as possible
-* uniformly and consistently report the same metrics briefly and precisely (for example "used"), both on Linux and on Windows
-* use out of the box some sort of automatic detection using useful default settings
-* trigger WARNs and CRITs only where absolutely necessary
-* provide additional information for troubleshooting where possible
-* avoid dependencies on additional system libraries where possible

-All check plugins are tested on CentOS 7+ (Minimal), Fedora 30+, Ubuntu Server 16+  and (some of them on) Microsoft Windows.
+* Linux.
+Tested on RHEL 7+, Fedora 30+, Ubuntu Server 16+, Debian 9+, SLES 15+
+* Windows Server (some of them)

+All plugins are written in Python and licensed under the UNLICENSE, which is a license with no conditions whatsoever that dedicates works to the public domain.
+The plugins are fast, reliable and use as few system resources as possible.
+They uniformly and consistently report the same metrics briefly and precisely on all platforms (for example "used").
+Automatic detection and Auto-Discovery mechanisms are built-in where possible.
+Using meaningful default settings, the plugins trigger WARNs and CRITs only where absolutely necessary.
+In addition they provide information for troubleshooting.
+We try to avoid dependencies on 3rd party system libraries where possible.

 Support
 -------

 The source is published here without support.
 Enterprise Support can be obtained from https://www.linuxfabrik.ch/angebot/service-und-support (or simply `contact us <https://www.linuxfabrik.ch/kontakt>`_).
-If you just like to support our work, consider donating by clicking on |Donate|
+If you just like to support our work, please consider donating by clicking on |Donate|.

 Check Plugin Poster